-The westerlands lie along the coast of the Sunset Sea, with Ironman's Bay and the Iron Islands to the north.
+The region lies along the coast of the Sunset Sea, with Ironman's Bay and the Iron Islands to the north.
 A salient of the northeastern westerlands extends near the ruins of Oldstones and the Blue Fork.
 Castles on the northwestern coast include Banefort and the Crag.
 Faircastle is located on Fair Isle, while Feastfires and the market town of Kayce are found on a peninsula jutting into the sea.

 The headwaters of the Tumblestone and the Red Fork begin in the westerlands and flow east into the riverlands.
-The main pass through the eastern mountains is guarded by the Golden Tooth, a castle which controls access to the river road leading to Riverrun.
+The main pass through the eastern hills is guarded by the Golden Tooth, a castle which controls access to the river road leading to Riverrun.
 Further south is the Goldroad, which runs east to King's Landing.
 Deep Den watches this road, with Hornvale to the north and Silverhill to the south.

 The southern westerlands contain more flatland than the rest of the country and includes Cornfield and the forest by Crakehall Castle.
 The Ocean Road leads south from the Rock past Crakehall to Old Oak and Highgarden in the Reach.
 Also located in the westerlands are Greenfield and Wyndhall.